cilium/cilium/Documentation/operations/performance/benchmark.rst

 .. note::

-   The results for the Calico eBPF datapath have been very unstable in this test.
+   We have not been able to measure stable results for the Calico eBPF datapath.
 We are not sure why.
-The network packet flow was not steady.
+The network packet flow was never steady.
+We have thus not included the result.
 We invite the Calico team to work with us to investigate this and then re-test.

 The following graph shows the total CPU consumption across the entire system while running the benchmark: